Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

 # INTRODUCTION-TO-JENKINS

+**Leveraging Jenkins for Automating a 3-Tier Web Application**

+Recently, I completed a project on deploying and configuring a load balancer for a 3-tier web application, and now I'm diving deeper into automation with Jenkins!

+Jenkins is a powerful automation server that streamlines the building, testing, and deployment process.
+For a 3-tier application, Jenkins plays a key role by automating Continuous Integration and Continuous Deployment (CI/CD) pipelines across the web, application, and database tiers.
+This ensures smooth integration, testing, and rollout of changes to each layer.

+In my previous project, I manually configured a load balancer, but with Jenkins, the entire deployment process becomes more efficient.
+It automates updates, reduces human error, and minimizes downtime, making the whole application more robust and scalable. 🚀

 Step 1 - Install Jenkins server
 1. Create an AWS EC2 server based on Ubuntu Server 20.04 LTS and name it "Jenkins"